 - Looking towards a fully digital POA: lessons learned so far

 - Answering frequently asked questions from clients

 The morning session will introduce the new public guardian for England and Wales and review collaborative working within the new safeguarding strategy.

-The afternoon session will build on this, focusing on what best practice tips legal practitioners should be implementing when working with adults at risk and understanding the issue from the client's perspective.
+The afternoon session will build on this, focusing on what best practice tips legal practitioners and local authorities should be implementing when working with adults at risk and understanding the issue from the client's perspective.